solquist/DataCleaningAssignment/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in 'features.txt'"

 ## Processed Data

-For details on how the processing was done, please refer to the [Readme](https://github.com/solquist/DataCleaningAssignment) for the processing script.
+For details on how the processing was done, please refer to the [Readme](https://github.com/solquist/DataCleaningAssignment/blob/master/README.md) for the processing script.

 Following are some general processing notes:

   * The raw sensor data is not used in processing the data.
-So, the files "train/Inertial Signals/*.txt" and "test/Inertial Signals/*.txt" are not used.
+So, the files "train/Inertial Signals/\*.txt" and "test/Inertial Signals/\*.txt" are not used.
   * The training data set and the test data set are combined into one data set, producing 10,299 rows of data (7,352 + 2,947)
   * Only the features having labels that contain "mean()" or "std()" are kept, reducing the number of features from 561 down to 66 (covered in more detail below).
 There are other forms of "mean" that show up in some of the labels, e.g. with "meanFreq()" and as part of the "angle()" label.
 Those with "mean()" and "std()" were chosen as that appeared to be the form where the calculation was directly applied to an existing measure.
 It also gives mean equal treatment as standard deviation as there were no other forms of standard deviation in the labels.
 The [guidance](https://class.coursera.org/getdata-007/forum/thread?thread_id=188) from the discussion list is to just make sure and document your choices.